 It may seem counterintuitive to talk about exporting crude oil when the U.S. still imports more than 7 million barrels a day, more than any other country.
 But crude oil isn’t perfectly fungible.
 Oil from different regions comes in different grades, meaning variations in density and sulfur content.
 The cost of moving crude by pipeline, rail or ship can also create bottlenecks.
 Most of the growth in U.S. production is light shale oil, but many refineries are configured to process heavier crudes from South America and the Middle East.
-That mismatch is creating a surplus of domestic light oil even as imports keep pouring in.
-Refineries in the Gulf Coast, East Coast and Canada would become saturated in the first half of 2015, Goldman Sachs says.
-At that point, the U.S. will have to expand plants, curb output or increase exports.

 The Reference Shelf

 - Webcast of Senate committee hearing on crude exports.

 - Senator Lisa Murkowski, a ban opponent who is expected to head the energy committee in January, issued a report on the U.S. energy outlook through the end of the decade.